piccolo-orm/piccolo_web/content/blog/the_power_of_python_descriptors.md

 class Parent:
     child = Child()

+parent = Parent()

 # With the descriptor protocol we can run custom logic:

-Parent.child      # when it's accessed
-Parent.child = 1  # when we assign a new value to it
+Parent.child       # when it's accessed on the class parent.child       # when it's accessed on a class instance parent.child = 1   # when we assign a new value to it
 ```

 Like many things in Python, it's implemented using magic methods.
 In this case `__get__` and `__set__`: